tolltronix/SmartDex-Chain/Masternode.md

 To run a Masternode, you will need tmux, Go & GVM.
 For full details on GVM, you can refer to https://github.com/moovweb/gvm however this guide includes all the steps you will need.
-Start by opening terminal and entering the following
+Start by opening terminal and entering the following.
+This needs to be done from the root.

 ```bash
 sudo apt update